Xpra-org/xpra/docs/Usage/Start-Desktop.md

 ## Caveats
 * to get the session to terminate when you exit the window manager, use `--start-child` with `--exit-with-children`
-* some desktop environments may show options to shutdown or reboot the system from their start menu, which may or may not be appropriate
+* some desktop environments may show options to shut down or reboot the system from their start menu, which may or may not be appropriate